Adversarial Sticker: A Stealthy Attack Method in the Physical World: Experiments and Results

 \subsection{Experimental Settings}

-{\textbf{Target models}: We choose three representative face recognition models as our target models, including CosFace \cite{wang2018cosface}, SphereFace \cite{liu2017sphereface}} and FaceNet \cite{schroff2015facenet}.
-The open-source models are used to extract feature representations of faces, and then we finetune the models on the corresponding datasets for classification.
-Dodging attack and impersonation attack are conducted on all the above models.
-For impersonation attack, we randomly specify the class in the corresponding datasets as the target class.
+{\textbf{Target models}: We choose three representative face recognition models, CosFace \cite{wang2018cosface}, SphereFace \cite{liu2017sphereface}} and FaceNet \cite{schroff2015facenet}, as our target models. {The open-source models\footnote{https://github.com/timesler/facenet-pytorch}\footnote{https://github.com/deepinsight/insightface/tree/master/recognition}\footnote{https://github.com/clcarwin/sphereface\_pytorch} are used to extract feature representations of faces.
+For {the} identification, we use the model to get the face embedding, and then take its nearest neighbor among all the identities in the dataset as the result of recognition.
+For {the} classification, we add the full connection layer after the above open-source model, and then fine-tune it on the corresponding datasets. } The dodging attack and the impersonation attack are conducted on all the above models.

 {\textbf{Datasets}: We perform experiments on two public datasets: Labeled Faces in the Wild (LFW)\footnote{http://vis-www.cs.umass.edu/lfw/} and CelebFaces Attribute (CelebA)\footnote{http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html}.
 All 5749 identities of LFW and 8192 identities of CelebA are used to construct their own face databases.
-We select 1000 images randomly from each of the two datasets to carry out attacks.
-All the selected images can be recognized correctly by the face recognition models.}
+We select 1000 images randomly from each of the two datasets to carry out attacks. {Before attacks, we ensure that all the selected clean images can be correctly recognized by the model in both {the} face classification and identification tasks.}}

-{\textbf{Metrics}: Two metrics, fooling rate and the number of queries, are used to evaluate the attack performance.
+{\textbf{Metrics}: Two metrics, Fooling Rate {(FR)} and the Number of Queries {(NQ)}, are used to evaluate the attack performance.
 The former refers to the percentage of all testing images that can be successfully attacked, while the latter refers to the number of model queries required for successful attacks.
-To study the effectiveness against face recognition modules, it is considered as a successful attack if the face can successfully pass face detection and liveness detection but are identified as the wrong identity.}
+To study the effectiveness against face recognition modules, it is considered a successful attack if the face can successfully pass face detection and liveness detection but are identified as the wrong identity.}